sykp241095/tidb-for-ai/content/blogs/semantic-search-revolution.md

 ---
-title: "Building Semantic Search Applications"
+title: "Tutorial: Building Semantic Search Applications with TiDB Vector"
 description: "Learn how to implement semantic search using TiDB's vector capabilities and local embedding models to find content by meaning, not just keywords."
 date: "2024-01-30"
 author: "TiDB Team"